denniskuijs/openremote/docs/guides/ec2-decouple-data.md

 docker-compose up
 ```

+<div style="page-break-after: always;"></div>

 ## 4. Advise & Summary
 In this section, I will outline the final results of this research and the next steps, as discussed.

 ### 4.1.
 Advise
-After exploring the possibilities of decoupling the (IoT)-data and storing it on a separate `EBS` volume, I conclude that several approaches are effective. <br/>
+After exploring the possibilities of decoupling the (IoT-)data and storing it on a separate `EBS` volume, I conclude that several approaches are effective. <br/>
 Based on the prototype, I recommend using the first approach, as it is the simplest option and requires minimal changes to the `Docker Compose` file.

 ### 4.2.
 Feedback from Team Members
-Based on the feedback from various team members, I've received several keypoints for further development
+Based on the feedback from various team members, I've received several keypoints for further development.

   - Investigate the possibilities to mount the seperate `EBS` volume to the existing `Docker` directory on the root volume instead of creating an new directory.
   - Re-create the prototype in the existing CI/CD pipeline (`provision host`) including features such as automatic `create/mount volume`, `detach volume script`, `CloudWatch metrics` and `automate the snapshot process`.